nielsengelen/veeam-rest/README.md

-# veeam-rest
+# Veeam RESTful API examples
-RESTful API examples
+This is a collection RESTful API examples related to Veeam products, for details, select a specific folder.